jupyterlab/jupyter-ai/docs/source/users/index.md

 jupyter lab --ChatGptModelEngine.api_key=<api-key>
 ```

-## Starting AI tasks with magic commands
+## Sending prompts to AI models with magic commands

 The examples in this section are based on the [Jupyter AI example notebook](https://github.com/jupyterlab/jupyter-ai/blob/main/examples/magics.ipynb).

-Before you run your first AI task, load the IPython extension.
-Enter the following
+Before you send your first prompt to an AI model, load the IPython extension.
-code into a Jupyter Notebook cell and run the cell:
+Enter the following code into a Jupyter Notebook cell and run the cell:

 ```
 %load_ext jupyter_ai